Isaac-Muia/Roster_Maker/README.md

 # Roster_Maker
-A windows .NET form applicaiton for creating a workplace roster
+A windows .NET form applicaiton for creating and automatically assigning a workplace roster

 ## How to run
 Go to Roster_Maker\Roster_Test\bin\Debug\net6.0-windows